Growth of religion: Hinduism

 Hinduism is the third largest religion in the world.
-Hindus made up about 15% of the world's population in 2010.
+Hindus made up about 17% of the world's population in 2010.
 According to Pew Research Center 99% of Hindus lived in the Indo-Pacific region in 2010.
 According to Pew Forum, Hindus are anticipated to continue to be concentrated primarily in the Indo-Pacific region in 2050.
-Hinduism is the largest religion in the countries of India, Nepal, and Mauritius.
-Approximately 94% of the world's Hindus live in India.
+Hinduism is the largest religion in the countries of India, Nepal, Mauritius and Guyana.
+Approximately 90% of the world's Hindus live in India.
 79.8% of India's population is Hindu, accounting for about 90% of Hindus worldwide.
-Hinduism's 10-year growth rate is estimated at 20% (based on the period 1991 to 2001), corresponding to a yearly growth close to 2%.
+Hinduism's 10-year growth rate is estimated at 15% (based on the period 1991 to 2001), corresponding to a yearly growth close to 2%.
 According to a 2017 Pew Research Center survey, between 2010 and 2015 "an estimated 109 million babies were born to Hindu mothers and roughly 42 million Hindus died, meaning that the natural increase in the Hindus population – i.e., the number of births minus the number of deaths – was 67 million over this period".

 According to the Carnegie Endowment for International Peace, Hinduism (1.52%) is one of the six fastest-growing religions in the world, with high birth rates in India being cited as the major reasons of the Hindu population growth.

 Hinduism is a growing religion in countries such as Ghana, Russia, and the United States.
 According to 2011 census, Hinduism has become the fastest-growing religion in Australia since 2006, due to migration from India and Fiji.

 Generally, the term "conversion" is not applicable to Hindu traditions.
 According to Arvind Sharma, Hinduism "is typically quite comfortable with multiple religious participation, multiple religious affiliations, and even with multiple religious identities."
+However, some Hindu groups are known for running religious conversion which has been termed as Ghar Wapsi.
+According to proponents of Hindutva, such as Sangh Parivar, the process is called "reconversion" of Christians and Muslims who were previously converted.